tvaneerd/today/nov26_static_globals.md

 #### P.S.

+_Why not both?_

+You might be thinking, okay, I see how static is helpful, I'll use it _instead_ of an anonymous namespace.
+I will put my local types in an anonymous namespace (that's really what they are for!), and then put my functions and variables outside the namespace, and mark them static.

+But then you have separated your types from your functions/variables, and sometimes you just don't want that.
+In particular, a type that is only useful for that one function (maybe it is the custom return type for that function) - you want the type and the function to stay together.
+Etc.

+So don't be afraid of having both - an anonymous namespace, with static functions/variables inside it. ie shut of `readability-static-definition-in-anonymous-namespace`, not just `misc-use-anonymous-namespace` in your clang-tidy.

+Also, contrary to https://clang.llvm.org/extra/clang-tidy/checks/misc/use-anonymous-namespace.html, the C++ Standard (nor the committee) no longer considers anonymous namespaces to be the "superior alternative" to static.
+Anonymous namespaces are the superiour solution for _defining local types_.

+#### P.S.

 Once upon a time, a non-static `func()` (or variable) inside an anonymous namespace _was still an exported/mangled symbol_.
 It was never _found_ by another cpp file, because it was mangled with a unique garble of stuff to represent the anonymous namespace.
 But it was still there taking up space (and very very very slightly making linking slower).

 Anyhow that no longer happens.